Massimiliano Allegri: Personal life

 Allegri was born in Livorno to a father who worked at the port of Livorno and a mother who was a nurse, and grew up in Coteto.
 In 1992, when he was 24, he called off his wedding with his fiancée Erika two days before the ceremony.
 In 1994, Allegri married model Gloria Patrizi, fathering a child Valentina a year later; he later fathered another child, Giorgio, in 2011 with another woman, Claudia.
-From 2017, he was in a relationship with actress Ambra Angiolini; the couple broke up in 2021.
+From 2017, Allegri was in a relationship with actress Ambra Angiolini; the couple broke up in 2021.